 Our results are likely an upper bound.
 Indeed, our accounting approach relies on the simplifying assumption that exchange rate fluctuations completely pass-through to import prices.
 However, a large body of literature suggests that the pass-through is incomplete, even in the long run, as a result of slow nominal price adjustments or the pricing-to-market behavior of firms.
 Using alternative assumptions would thus entail lower estimates.
 Nevertheless, our accounting approach is useful to compare the vulnerability of different economies to an exchange rate shock.

 Figure 2 shows that our findings are robust to using two different datasets (i.e. TiVA from the OECD and WIOD).
-We also show that a precise assessment of the impact of exchange rate variations on consumer prices can be estimated without resorting to world input output tables.
-The construction of World Input-Output tables is data-demanding and WIOTs are typically released with a lag of several years.
+We also show that a precise assessment of the impact of exchange rate variations on consumer prices can be estimated without resorting to up-to-date WIOTs.
+The construction of WIOTs is data-demanding and they are typically released with a lag of several years.
 As a result, most WIOTs are not available for the most recent years.
 To fill the data gap, we extrapolate the impact of exchange rate variations on consumer prices using up-to-date GDP and trade statistics on imported consumption and intermediary goods.
 The dotted line on Figure 2 shows that we obtain a reliable estimate.
 We thus provide a simple accounting tool to estimate the elasticity of consumer prices to the exchange rate for the most recent years.

-Figure 2: Elasticity of domestic prices to exchange rate shocks.
+Figure 2: Elasticity of consumer prices to exchange rate shocks.

 Sources: WIOD, TIVA, World Bank, BACI and Camatte et al. (2021)